 A native of Palmetto, Florida, and graduate of Palmetto High School, Woodie graduated from Bethune-Cookman in 1996 with a bachelor’s degree in criminal justice and earned his master’s degree in education from National Louis University.

-Woodie and his wife, Stephanie, have three children, Raymond, Alanah and Kaden.
+Woodie and his wife, Stephanie, have three children, Raymond, who is a freshman defensive back for the Seminoles, Alanah and Kaden.